Skip to content

 Chasing the Sub-12 minute 2-mile (3.22 KM)

-Updated: at 12:00 PM
+Updated: at 02:00 PM

 Chasing 12:03 — 25 Years Later

-Way back in high school, our PE teacher had a simple grading rule for the running unit: run two miles in under twelve minutes to earn an A. I crossed the line in 12:03, just three seconds too slow, finishing with three classmates ahead of me and a big gap to the rest of the pack.
+Way back in high school, my PE teacher had a simple grading rule for the running unit: run two miles in under twelve minutes to earn an A. I crossed the line in 12:03, just three seconds too slow, finishing with three classmates ahead of me and a big gap to the rest of the pack.
 The teacher grouped the four of us together as the “A group,” and I remember feeling both lucky and completely exhausted.

 Now, more than twenty-five years later, I’ve set myself a new goal: to train, prepare, and finally beat that 12:03 mark.
 This time, it’s not for a grade, but rather it’s for the challenge, the process, and the satisfaction of seeing how much smarter and stronger training can be the second time around.